hydraulic-institute/edb/source/01_pump-fundamentals/04_pump-principles.md

 ![](./images/impeller-types.png "")
 <div class="figure-label">Fig. 1.D.4</div>

-The three configurations (pictured below) for an impeller are open, semi-open, and closed.
+The three configurations (Fig 1.D.5) for an impeller are open, semi-open, and enclosed.
 Open impellers do not have a front or rear shroud.
 Semi-open impellers only have a rear shroud.
-Closed impellers have a front and rear shroud.
+Enclosed impellers have a front and rear shroud.

 ![](./images/impeller-configs.png "")
 <div class="figure-label">Fig. 1.D.5</div>

-**Open impellers** are typically used on smaller pumps, axial flow pumps, and for speciality applications such as solids handling pumps.
-They are typically less expensive to manufacture and easier to clean, but become inefficient as the pump wears. **Closed impellers** are more expensive to manufacture, more difficult to clean, and cannot pump as many types of fluids as open impellers, but they are stronger and experience a much lower decrease in efficiency over the life of the pump. **Semi-open impellers** share some of the advantages and disadvantages of each.
+**Open impellers** are typically used on smaller pumps, axial flow pumps, and for specialty applications such as solids handling pumps.
+They are typically less expensive to manufacture and easier to clean, but become inefficient as the pump wears. **enclosed impellers** are more expensive to manufacture, more difficult to clean, and cannot pump as many types of fluids as open impellers, but they are stronger and experience a much lower decrease in efficiency over the life of the pump. **Semi-open impellers** share some of the advantages and disadvantages of each.
 The reason for loss of efficiency in an open or semi-open impeller is that the distance between the vanes and the pump case surface increases over time due to wear.
 This allows for leakage back to suction, reducing efficiency.
-Another benefit of closed impellers is that setting axial distance doesn’t need to be as precise for this same reason.
+Another benefit of enclosed impellers is that setting axial distance doesn’t need to be as precise for this same reason.

 =^=